 Dubourg, E., Thouzeau, V., de Dampierre, C., & Baumard, N. (2021).
 Exploratory preferences explain the cultural success of imaginary worlds in modern societies. https://doi.org/10.31234/osf.io/d9uqs

 Dubourg, E. & Baumard, N. (2021).
 Why imaginary worlds: The psychological foundations and cultural evolution of fictions with imaginary worlds, Behavioral and Brain Sciences

 André, J. B., Baumard, N., & Boyer, P. (2020) The Mystery of Symbolic Culture: What fitness costs?
 What fitness benefits?

-Baumard, N., Huillery, E., Hyafil, A. and Safra, L. (submitted) The cultural evolution of love in history
+Baumard, N., Huillery, E., Hyafil, A. and Safra, L. (in press) The cultural evolution of love in history, Nature Human Behavior

 Dubourg, E., André, JB, and Baumard, N. (In press) The evolution of music: one trait, two ultimate-level explanations.
 Commentary to ‘Origins of music in credible signaling’ by Mehr et al., Behavioral and Brain Sciences.